Database Design12 min read

 Choosing Between Relational and NoSQL Databases: What You Need to Know

-Database selection is one of the most critical decisions in system design.
+Database selection is one of the most critical decisions in application development.
 The choice between relational and NoSQL databases can significantly impact your application's performance, scalability, and maintainability.

 Key Differences